-The corporation expects the net 2018 FAS/CAS pension benefit to be approximately \$1.0 billion assuming a 3.625 percent discount rate (a 50 basis point decrease from the end of 2016), an approximately 13.00 percent return on plan assets in 2017 (a 550 basis point increase from the expected rate of return at the end of 2016), a 7.50 percent expected long-term rate of return on plan assets in future years, and the revised longevity assumptions released during the fourth quarter of 2017 by the Society of Actuaries.
+The corporation expects the net 2018 FAS/CAS pension benefit to be approximately \$1.0 billion assuming a 3.625 percent discount rate (a 50 basis point decrease from the end of 2016), an approximately 13.00 percent return on plan assets in 2017 (a 550 basis point increase from the expected rate of return on plan assets in future years, and the revised long-vity assumptions released during the fourth quarter of 2017 by the Society of Actuaries.
 The corporation will make contributions of \$5.0 billion to its qualified defined benefit pension plans in 2018, including required and discretionary contributions.
 As a result of these contributions, the corporation does not anticipate any material qualified defined benefit funding will be required until 2021.
-As a result of adopting ASU No. 2017-07 for our qualified defined benefit pension plans, the corporation expects to present a FAS/CAS pension benefit of approximately \$1.0 billion in other unallocated net, in cost of sales.
+As a result of these contributions of under the unallocated net, in cost of sales.
+The corporation assets to present a FAS/CAS pension benefit of approximately \$1.0 billion in other unallocated net, in cost of sales.
 The corporation also expects to present a reclassification of non-service FAS net periodic benefit costs for all postretirement benefit plans (including the qualified defined benefit pension plans) of \$870 million of non-service pension expense from other unallocated net in cost of sales to other non-operating expense, net.